-Powerball drawn for $768 million, third largest jackpot in history
+U.S. Powerball drawn for $768 million, third largest jackpot

 The winning numbers are 16, 20, 37, 44, 62 and Powerball 12.

+The lucky ticket holder or holders can collect the winnings in annual annuities over 29 years or as a lump sum estimated at $477 million before taxes, officials said.

-The jackpot surpassed the $600 million mark for the fourth time in history last week for the price of a $2 ticket, officials said.
+The jackpot surpassed the $600 million mark for the fourth time in history last week for the price of a $2 ticket, officials said. [nL1N218119]

 This week’s draw nudged into third place when it topped the $758 million Powerball total in August 2017.

-No winning tickets were immediately announced.
-The estimated one-time cash payout option is more than $465 million, the lottery said in a press release.

-The next Powerball draw was scheduled for Saturday, March 30.
+The next Powerball draw is scheduled for Saturday, March 30, with an estimated jackpot of at least $40 million.

 Reporting by Rich McKay; editing by Darren Schuettler